bulletmark/pacpush/README.md

 ## SSH AND KEY CONFIGURATION

-You run `pacpush` directly on the command line as your normal user (not as root and not using `sudo` explicitly) specifying as arguments the host, or hosts, you want to update.
-The utility will re-invoke itself using `sudo` and will push the cached AUR build directory of the invoking user (i.e. the `clonedir` location[s] from the configuration file).
+You run `pacpush` directly on the command line as your normal user, not as root and not using `sudo` explicitly.
+You specify as arguments the host, or hosts, you want to update.
+The utility will re-invoke itself using `sudo` and will push the required package updates.

 You need to set up root ssh access from your host machine to the remote machine[s] for this to work.
 For security and convenience, it is